 The Guild will keep personal information for so long as it has a legitimate interest or legal reason to do so.

 The Guild of Mercers’ Scholars (GMS) has a particular and ongoing interest in, and concern for, the care of all of its Apprentices who are the pupils of some of the schools in the Mercers’ Company’s ‘Educational Cluster’ of schools.

-The GMS has developed its policies in accordance with the principles established by the Children Acts 1989 and 2004 and in line with government publications: ‘Working Together to Safeguard Children’ (March 2015) and ‘Keeping Children Safe in Education’ (as updated for September 2016) (KCSIE).
-It is also informed by ‘What to do if you are worried a child is being abused – advice for practitioners’ (March 2015).
+The GMS has developed its policies in accordance with the principles established by the Children Acts 1989 and 2004 and in line with government publications: ‘Working Together to Safeguard Children’ and ‘Keeping Children Safe in Education’ (KCSIE).
+It is also informed by ‘What to do if you are worried a child is being abused – advice for practitioners’.

-The GMS has appointed as its Designated Safeguarding Lead (DSL) Guildman Martin Edwards and also a Guildman as its Deputy DSL.
+The GMS has appointed a Guildman as its Designated Safeguarding Lead (DSL) and a Deputy (DDSL).
 They can be contacted on firstname.lastname@example.org

 The GMS and its DSL and its Deputy DSL will ensure that all prospective Apprentice Masters have first obtained enhanced DBS clearance and are issued with a copy of the GMS’s full Safeguarding Policy and that they undergo suitable induction and training before Binding of any Apprentices still in full time education at School/College.

 All of them will do everything within its and their powers to report appropriately, to assist in any relevant investigation, to take appropriate action on any findings that may be reported back to the DSL, and any findings by the professional staff of any of the schools in the Mercers’ educational cluster of schools or by any other relevant competent authority or body.

-Copies of the GMS’s full Safeguarding and Child Protection Policies are available upon request from the DSL on: email@example.com
+Copies of the GMS’s full Safeguarding and Child Protection Policy is available upon request from the DSL on: email@example.com